PSandro/website/content/posts/bigrep-modding-klipper/index.md

 They used the heat sink from a V6 hotend and added a custom aluminium heatblock with two 24V-50W heater elements in parallel.
 The nozzle is a standard volcano nozzle.
 Heatblock and heatsink are connected using a custom heatbreak which reaches really long into the heatblock - not optimal.

 ## Installing Klipper on PC
 I went for a fresh install of Debian for the existing embedded PC.
-Since Klipper is usually run on RaspberryPis and the default username is 'pi' that is also what I went with for the installation.
+Since Klipper is usually run on RaspberryPis and the default username is 'pi' that is also what I went with for this installation.
 Once Debian was running, the [KIAUH](https://github.com/dw-0/kiauh) installer did the rest.

 ## Compiling Klipper for MCU